WJMN (FM): WCOZ (1972–1984)

 Originally owned by Herald-Traveler Corp., parent of the Boston Herald-Traveler newspaper, the station was sold to Blair Radio in 1972, and in the 1980s to Sconnix.
 Several ownership changes followed which eventually resulted in Clear Channel Communications (now iHeartMedia) acquiring 94.5 FM.

 In the summer of 1975, WCOZ announced that it would change its format to an album-oriented rock station under their new name WCOZ 94½ FM, which it did on August 15 of that year.
 Although automated at first, a team of live announcers was hired, led by Kenny Shelton and program director Clark Smidt.
 By the end of 1975, WCOZ had live announcers around the clock that also included George Taylor Morris, Leslie Palmiter, Lisa Karlin, Mark Parenteau and Robert Desiderio.
+Talking Heads performed a session at the station's studio in 1977, tracks from which appear on their 1981 live album The Name of This Band is Talking Heads.
+The entirety of the session was issued as Live at WCOZ '77 in 2024.

-WCOZ's format was tightened significantly in 1978, when new Program Director Tommy Hadges arrived from arch rival WBCN.
+WCOZ's format was tightened significantly in 1978, when new program director Tommy Hadges arrived from arch rival WBCN.
 Parenteau simultaneously defected to WBCN at that point.
 In 1980, another new program director, John Sebastian, arrived and made some changes.
 WCOZ was still a rock station, but its focus was tightened to loud, hard rock (or "Kickass Rock 'N' Roll!", according to the station's slogan) with minimal announcer talk and short play list.
 It was extremely successful, peaking with a 13.1 in the ratings in 1982, but with the changes in rock music during the 1980s, the station's success did not last; its rival WBCN moved past it in the ratings.
 By late 1983, WCOZ had changed formats to a short lived adult contemporary format.

 WZOU (1984–1993)

-In September 1984, the station's call letters were changed to WZOU, and flipped to a Top 40 format to compete against WXKS-FM and WHTT as Z-94.
-Program Director David Gariano had success with the Top 40 format, which featured original 1984 personalities Mike Morin and Brad Krantz, Jeff Michaels, Steve York, Jim Cutler, Uncle Johnny, Jon "Rock N Roll" Anthony, Marc Mitchell, and Scott Brunner.
+In September 1984, the station's call letters were changed to WZOU, and flipped to a Top 40 format to compete against WXKS-FM and WHTT.
+In 1986, it became known as Z-94.
+Program director David Gariano had success with the Top 40 format, which featured original 1984 personalities Mike Morin and Brad Krantz, Jeff Michaels, Steve York, Jim Cutler, Uncle Johnny, Jon "Rock N Roll" Anthony, Marc Mitchell, and Scott Brunner.
 In 1985, Pat McKay and Karen "The Madam" Blake joined the morning team.
 In June 1987, Dan McCoy arrived to do afternoons and eventually moved to mid-days, where he remained until April 1990.
 WZOU was Boston's affiliate for Rick Dees Weekly Top 40.

-Though WHTT would change formats in 1986, WXKS-FM successfully adapted to its Top 40/CHR format in December 1982, which would later into the decade cut into Z-94's ratings by 1988.
+Though WHTT would change formats in 1986, WXKS-FM successfully adapted to a Top 40/CHR format in December 1982, and would cut into Z-94's ratings later in the decade.
 What also didn't help the station's ratings was the declining popularity of the format in the late 1980s–early 1990s.